groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/ppt.en.md

       content: "Our C# API is engineered to provide precise watermark removal, ensuring that your documents retain their original quality and format.
 Ideal for legal, educational, and professional documents where clarity and authenticity are crucial."

     # feature loop
-    - title: "Automate Watermark Deletion for .NET"
+    - title: "Automate Watermark Deletion by C#"
       content: "Enhance your application's efficiency with automated watermark deletion capabilities.
 Our API allows for the processing of extensive document batches, facilitating large-scale operations without compromising performance."

     # feature loop